 While there is a protection order against you in place, you may be unable to contact your children.
 You may be forbidden from entering your home or seeing your family, even though you may be required to continue making payments on your home and supporting your family financially.
 Additionally, if you are alleged to have violated your permanent restraining order, you will face criminal charges.

 There’s no denying that domestic violence is a grave problem in Colorado.
 But when individuals file false protection orders in an attempt to benefit the dissolution of their marriage or child custody case, they can ruin the lives of those they are falsely accusing of violence and harm the credibility of the true domestic violence victims.
-If you have been served with an unjust protection order or falsely accused of violating one, you can stand up for your rights by hiring a skilled Denver restraining order defense attorney like Kevin Cahill.
+If you have been served with an unjust protection order or falsely accused of violating one, you can stand up for your rights by hiring a skilled Denver restraining order lawyer like Kevin Cahill.
 He can help you understand your rights, and help you to craft a defense strategy that protects your family, career, and future.